22940dev/port-amelia/contents/articles/rupert-graves/index.md

 websitelink: http://rupert-graves.com/
 ---

-### What is it?

 This is—well, will be—the official website for UK actor, Rupert Graves.
-His <a href="http://rupert-graves.com/" class="link-highlight" target="_blank">current site</a> is rather dated, so we’ve been working to create something a little sexier and more modern.
+His [current site](http://rupert-graves.com/) is rather dated, so we’ve been working to create something a little sexier and more modern.

 ### My Approach